Furlough Scheme confirmed to run until end of September

 The Job Support Scheme has been paused during this period.

-Under the Coronavirus Job Retention Scheme, all UK employers will be able to access support to continue paying part of their employees’ salary for those employees that would otherwise have been laid off during this crisis.
-All UK-wide employers with a PAYE scheme that was created and started on or before 28 February 2020
+Under the Coronavirus Job Retention Scheme, all UK employers will be able to access support to continue paying part of their employees’ salaries for those employees that would otherwise have been laid off during this crisis.

-HMRC will pay employers a grant worth 80% of an employee’s usual wage costs, up to £2,500 a month, plus the associated Employer National Insurance contributions and minimum automatic enrolment employer pension contributions on that subsidised wage.
+HMRC will pay employers a grant worth 80% of an employee’s usual wage costs, up to £2,500 a month plus the associated Employer National Insurance contributions and minimum automatic enrolment employer pension contributions on that subsidised wage up to the 31st July 2020.
 This is to safeguard workers from being made redundant.
-The Coronavirus Job Retention Scheme will cover the cost of wages backdated to March 1st if applicable and is initially open for 3 months, but will be extended if necessary.

 If your business needs short term cash flow support, you may be eligible for a Coronavirus Business Interruption Loan Scheme